TomFern/TomFern.github.io/src/_posts/2020-08-09-what-got-me-writing.md

 permalink: "/post/what-got-me-writing"

 tags: "writing"
-description: "This is why I decided work as a writer."
+excerpt: "This is why I decided work as a writer."
 image: /images/writing.jpg
 ---